angkorgreen/gateway-deploy/README.md

 >
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+2. Update the [CHANGELOG.md](https://github.com/angkorgreen/gateway-deploy/edit/master/CHANGELOG.md), to track changes
-2. [Create a new release](https://github.com/angkorgreen/gateway-deploy/releases/new) within this repository with the same version number as the [angkorgreen/angkorgreen-api-gateway](https://github.com/angkorgreen/angkorgreen-api-gateway) repository.
+3. [Create a new release](https://github.com/angkorgreen/gateway-deploy/releases/new) within this repository with the same version number as the [angkorgreen/angkorgreen-api-gateway](https://github.com/angkorgreen/angkorgreen-api-gateway) repository.
 This will trigger the automatic deployment process.